microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinter.md

     - `[IsShared <Boolean?>]`: True if the printer is shared; false otherwise.
 Read-only.
     - `[LastSeenDateTime <DateTime?>]`: The most recent dateTimeOffset when a printer interacted with Universal Print.
 Read-only.
     - `[RegisteredDateTime <DateTime?>]`: The DateTimeOffset when the printer was registered.
 Read-only.
-    - `[Share <IMicrosoftGraphPrinterShare1>]`: printerShare
+    - `[Share <IMicrosoftGraphPrinterShare>]`: printerShare
-    - `[Shares <IMicrosoftGraphPrinterShare1[]>]`: The list of printerShares that are associated with the printer.
+    - `[Shares <IMicrosoftGraphPrinterShare[]>]`: The list of printerShares that are associated with the printer.
 Currently, only one printerShare can be associated with the printer.
 Read-only.
 Nullable.
     - `[TaskTriggers <IMicrosoftGraphPrintTaskTrigger1[]>]`: A list of task triggers that are associated with the printer.
+  - `[ViewPoint <IMicrosoftGraphPrinterShareViewpoint>]`: printerShareViewpoint
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[LastUsedDateTime <DateTime?>]`:

-SHARES <IMicrosoftGraphPrinterShare1[]>: The list of printerShares that are associated with the printer.
+SHARES <IMicrosoftGraphPrinterShare[]>: The list of printerShares that are associated with the printer.
 Currently, only one printerShare can be associated with the printer.
 Read-only.
 Nullable.
   - `[Capabilities <IMicrosoftGraphPrinterCapabilities1>]`: printerCapabilities
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[BottomMargins <Int32[]>]`: A list of supported bottom margins(in microns) for the printer.